Strength training for UltraRunners

 - You don’t need to take supplements – a common misconception is that you MUST or NEED to take supplements.
 If you eat a healthy diet consisting of “enough” calories (dependent on goals and where you are at in your training cycle), that is moderate in protein, as well as carbs and fats throughout the day, then that is usually enough

-Programming Your Sessions:
+Programming Your Strength Sessions:

 Putting It All Together!